JawBlade/Project-Sim/README.md

 ### Design Choices & Challenges

 I chose Flask for its simplicity and flexibility as a backend framework, which fits well with my goal to quickly prototype a web app.
 The use of OpenAI’s API allowed me to leverage state-of-the-art AI language understanding without building complex NLP models myself.
+Integrating Eleven Labs enabled natural voice output, enhancing the user experience.

 One challenge was designing a clean and responsive UI that works well on different screen sizes.
 Tailwind CSS made this easier with its utility-first classes.
-Another challenge was managing asynchronous communication with the AI and updating the frontend dynamically, which I addressed using Flask routes and Jinja templating.
+Another challenge was managing asynchronous communication with the AI and Eleven Labs APIs and updating the frontend dynamically, which I addressed using Flask routes and Jinja templating.

 ---

 ### AI Assistance Acknowledgment

-While the core logic and design of the project are my own, I used ChatGPT as a helper for code suggestions and debugging.
+While the core logic and design of the project are my own, I used ChatGPT as a helper mainly for frontend suggestions, including the input area design and this README file.
 All AI assistance has been properly reviewed and integrated by me to ensure the final product reflects my understanding and effort.
-Things that it helped me with were mianly frontend stuff liek the input area and this read me, all the rest was me.

 ---